LaurenceGA/go-crev/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](./CODE_OF_CONDUCT.md)

-:construction: This project is under construction and not currently usable :construction:
+:x: This project is no longer being developed and not usable :x:

 # go-crev
 A cryptographically verifiable code review system for go packages.